Maite-Carli/Maite-Carli.github.io/_pages/notes.md

 -[Examples of Chromatic Redshift](/files/Examples_of_chromatic_redshift-3.pdf)
 Notes to an expository talk on Allen Yuan's paper, Examples of Chromatic Redshift in Algebraic K-theory.
 -[Stacks, Spectra and Elliptic Cohomology](/files/Master_thesis_Carli.pdf)
 My Master thesis, containing exposition on the role of stacks in homotopy theory and their connection to spectra and Hopf algebroids as well as an account of the Landweber Exact Functor Theorem and elliptic cohomology.
-Moreover, I give a "stacky" proof of a version of Landweber exactness for P(n).
 -[The Hopf Invariant One Problem](/files/The_Hopf_invariant_one_problem-2.pdf)
 Notes to an expository talk on the proof of the Hopf invariant one problem using complex K-theory.
 -[Overview on Triangulated Categories](/files/projet_bachelor_maite_carli.pdf)